MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 <!-- ====================================================================== -->
 ## Access Widget instances at runtime

-Widget instances can be accessed at runtime from your service worker code, which can be useful to update Widgets periodically for instance.
+Widget instances can be accessed at runtime from your service worker code.
+For example, this approach can can be useful for updating Widgets periodically.

 **TODO: Intro/tutorial.**